Candidate entanglement invariants for two Dirac spinors: Spinor representation of the Lorentz group and the charge conjugation

 \begin{ptheorem} If for two sets of $4\times4$ matrices $\gamma^a$ and $\gamma'^a$ it holds that $\{\gamma^\mu,\gamma^\nu\}=2g^{\mu\nu}I=\{\gamma'^\mu,\gamma'^\nu\}$, then there exist a nonsingular $S$ such that $\gamma'^\mu=S\gamma^\mu S^{-1}$, and $S$ is unique up to a multiplicative constant. \end{ptheorem} \begin{proof} See e.g. Ref. \cite{pauli} or \cite{messiah}. \end{proof}

-The Lorentz group is a Lie group and the connected component that contains the identity element, the proper orthochronous Lorentz group, can be generated by exponentiation of its Lie algebra.
-Likewise, its representation acting on a spinor is a Lie group.
+The Lorentz group is a Lie group and the connected component that contains the identity element, the proper orthochronous Lorentz group, can be generated by exponentials of its Lie algebra.
+Likewise, the representation of the proper orthochronous Lorentz group acting on a spinor is a connected Lie group.
 The generators $S^{\rho\sigma}$ of the Lie algebra of the spinor representation are defined by